Tuch, Fleury lead Golden Knights past Sharks 4-0

 SAN JOSE, Calif.
-(AP) — Alex Tuch scored twice and Marc-Andre Fleury earned his NHL-leading fourth shutout in his return from a rare night off to help the Vegas Golden Knights beat the San Jose Sharks 4-0 on Saturday.
+(AP) — Alex Tuch scored twice and Marc-Andre Fleury earned his NHL-leading fourth shutout after a rare night off to help the Vegas Golden Knights beat the San Jose Sharks 4-0 on Saturday.

 Mark Stone and Reilly Smith also scored.
 Tuch and Fleury did the rest of the damage as the Golden Knights swept the back-to-back in San Jose and extended their winning streak to six games.

-Fleury made 24 saves for his 65th career shutout.
+“We used to have a pretty good rivalry,” Vegas forward Jonathan Marchessault said.
+“Now it’s not as powerful as it was the two first years.
+It’s always good to get a win.
+We came here and took care of business.”

 Devan Dubnyk stopped 28 shots as the Sharks lost for the fifth time in the first six games of a seven-game homestand — their longest of the season.
 San Jose has allowed 28 goals during this stretch as both Dubnyk and Martin Jones struggle to provide solid goaltending.

-The offense was also a problem in this game with San Jose missing two top-six forwards.
+The offense was also a problem in this one with San Jose missing two top-six forwards.
 Tomas Hertl has been on the COVID-19 list since Feb.
 24 and Timo Meier was scratched with a lower-body injury.

+“I thought we worked hard,” coach Bob Boughner said.
+“I thought we did a lot of good things.
+Fleury I thought was the difference in the first half of the game.
+I thought we wore down toward the end.”

 The Sharks managed to generate a few chances but Fleury was more than up to the task after getting the night off Friday.
 He had started 10 straight games before getting that break and was extremely sharp in his return.

 Fleury made a good stop early against Kevin Labanc and then denied Joel Kellman on a breakaway later in the first period.
 That save led to an opportunity at the other end that Stone converted into a goal off a give-and-go with Chandler Stephenson on a 2-on-1 rush.
-That gave Stone 10 points in his past four games, but he exited later for undisclosed reasons.
+That gave Stone 10 points in his past four games, but he sat out the third period for precautionary reasons.

+“That was huge.
+A little bit of momentum with Flower stopping that one,” Stephenson said.
+“Good heads-up play by Stone.
+It’s nice to jump out to the lead on the road.”

 Fleury robbed John Leonard from in close late in the first and again on a rebound early in the second.
 Tuch then took over from there.